On behalf of the Governing Body, I would like to offer you a warm welcome to St. Peter's Church of England Junior School.

 We aim to create an environment where our teachers want to teach and our children want to learn.

-The school is very well led by Mr. Andy Lucas who is supported by a strong team who are professional, well-motivated and committed to improvement, offer support and care whilst challenging each individual to achieve well beyond their expectations.
+The school is very well led by Miss Amy Harvey who is supported by a strong team who are professional, well-motivated and committed to improvement, offer support and care whilst challenging each individual to achieve well beyond their expectations.

 St. Peter’s is an exciting place to be and has grown from strength to strength recently.
 This has been reflected in the Ofsted report (October 2017) which states that: